PHOTOS: Teachers Strike Shuts Franklin Lakes Schools

 "Although we are ready at any point in time to return to the table with the board, I cannot expect my members to settle for anything less than what they deserve.”

 Schools Supt.
-Gayle King wasn't immediately available for comment Monday morning, said her secretary, who confirmed that classes were scheduled to resume Tuesday.
+Gayle Strauss wasn't immediately available for comment Monday morning, said her secretary, who confirmed that classes were scheduled to resume Tuesday.

 The Board of Education released a statement, however ( see below ), calling the strike illegal and saying its lawyer would seek to have a judge order the teachers back to work.